-Freeze dried meat is amazing!
+Freeze-dried meat is just… Amazing!
 For real.
 It is.

 The solution is simple: use cold or room temperature liquid instead.

 I use a ratio of 1:1.
-One cup liquid for every one cup meat.
+One cup of liquid for every one cup of meat.
 Then, let it sit for 15-20 minutes making sure you stir it every few minutes.
 Simple, right?

 But if you just hydrate it in water, this means the flavor can be a bit off–bland or dull.